How classic car-friendly is your state?

 Weather is about the only thing that makes North Dakota a little less appealing for vintage car owners.
 Yes, it gets more than 50 inches of snow every year, severely restricting the amount of driving time you’ll get, and it’s one of the states in the Salt Belt that treat the roads with the metal-eating substance.
 But the rest of the state’s vehicle-related attributes are remarkable.

-North Dakota imposed the standard restrictions on vehicles with Historic plates.
-Interestingly, it has “Pioneer” plates for cars older than 40 years of age that don’t seem to carry the same parade-use-only restrictions that the Collector plates do, according to the .pdf on the DMV’s website.
-Both require a one-time registration fee, and there’s no safety or emissions requirement, so you’re in the clear there.
+The state does impose usual restrictions on vehicles with Historic plates.
+Interestingly, North Dakota has “Pioneer” plates for cars older than 40 years of age that don’t seem to carry the same “parade use only” restrictions that the Collector plates do, according to the .pdf on the DMV’s website.
+Either is a one-time registration fee — $160 for collector cars and just $10 for Pioneer tags — and there’s no safety or emissions requirement, so you’re in the clear there.

-Sales tax is a mid-level 5 percent.
+Sales tax is a mid-level 5%.
 Titles are required, but if you don’t have one, there’s a process requiring an inspection that at least will provide a pathway to legal citizenship.
-U.S. News & World Report ranked North Dakota #2 in road quality and #3 in commute time, meaning you won’t be spending a lot of your time idling in traffic.
+US News & World Report ranked North Dakota #2 in road quality and #3 in commute time, meaning you won’t be spending a lot of your time idling in traffic.

 4. Utah